mloitzl/ndc25-WorkshopGraphQL/Rider/Step12.md

 Just like the query you do not have to implement an attribute or derive from a base class.

-We want create a method to allow a new order to be received by the server, added to the database and then return to the caller.
+We want create a method to allow a new order to be received by the server, added to the database and then returned to the caller.

 The convention in HotChocolate is to create a Input class for the input parameter and a Payload class for the return value.

 Let's start creating these classes before adding the method.

 Create the following class.
 Name the file OrderInput.cs.
+Place this file in your GraphQL folder.

 ```csharp